I saw with my own eyes the Sibyl at Cumae hanging in a cage, and when the boys said to her: “Sibyl, what do you want?” she answered: “I want to die.”

 dead doe in a frozen pond in North Carolina

-However, much more horrible than death would be eternal life in an ever aging husk of a body.
+To my mind, an ever aging husk of a body doomed to live for an eternity is a much more horrible fate than passing away in one’s sixth decade.
 Not only did the Sibyl at Cumae consider it a drag (see above), but we also have corroborating evidence from Chaucer’s “The Pardoner’s Tale.”
 When a trio of churls accost an ancient man and ask him why he still has the gall to remain alive, he replies,

 Not even Death, alas! my life will take;